Clinton Heylin

-Clinton Heylin (born 8 April 1960) is an English author who has written extensively about popular music and the work of Bob Dylan.
+Clinton Heylin (born 8 April 1960) is an English author.
+Heylin has written extensively about popular music, especially on the life and work of Bob Dylan.

 Education

 Heylin attended Manchester Grammar School.
 He read history at Bedford College, University of London, followed by an MA in history at the University of Sussex.

 Work

 Heylin has written extensively on the life and work of Bob Dylan, combining interviews with discographical research.
 His full-length biography Dylan: Behind the Shades (1991) was republished in a revised second edition as Bob Dylan: Behind the Shades – Take Two (UK edition, 2000) and Bob Dylan: Behind the Shades Revisited (US edition, 2001).

 Heylin published a detailed analysis of every song by Dylan in two volumes: Revolution in the Air: The Songs of Bob Dylan: Vol. 1: 1957–73 (2009) and Still on the Road: The Songs of Bob Dylan: Vol. 2: 1974–2008 (2010).
 These books analyse 610 songs written by Dylan, devoting a numbered section to each song.
 In 2011, to mark Dylan's 70th birthday, Heylin published Behind the Shades: The 20th Anniversary Edition, which contained 60,000 words of new material to cover Dylan's work since 2000.

 He has also written biographies on Van Morrison and Sandy Denny.
 He received favourable reviews for his studies of Orson Welles, Despite the System: Orson Welles versus the Hollywood Studios, and of Shakespeare's sonnets, So Long As Men Can Breathe.

 In 2012, Heylin published a book about the theme of mental illness in British rock music in the 1960s and 1970s.
 Titled All the Madmen, it includes chapters on the Dialectics of Liberation conference of 1967, Syd Barrett, Pink Floyd's album The Dark Side of the Moon, David Bowie's theme of schizophrenia in his songs, the Who's Quadrophenia album, and Nick Drake.

 Also in 2012, Heylin published E Street Shuffle: The Glory Days of Bruce Springsteen and the E Street Band, a biography of Bruce Springsteen and an analysis of his achievements in the recording studio.

 In 2015, Heylin published It's One for the Money, a history of song publishing since the birth of the popular music industry and the establishment of song copyrights at the beginning of the twentieth century.